Caue-Garaude/Caue-Garaude/README.md

 <h2 align="left">Hello!
 I’m Caue, a passionate Frontend Developer currently pursuing a Software Engineering degree since February 2024.
 Alongside my studies, I’m an intern in Compliance & Anti-Money Laundering (AML) at Banco Rendimento, where I’ve been working in the data cell since July 2024.
 In this role, I not only develop engaging frontend solutions but also contribute as a data analyst.
-I love combining my technical skills with analytical thinking to create impactful applications.
-Let's connect and explore the world of coding together! 😊</h2>
+I love combining my technical skills with analytical thinking to create impactful applications! 😊</h2>

 ###